 These may cause even worse symptoms still.
 Here the lumps around your anus are permananetly out.
 They are often painful and can bleed quite heavily.
 You might have problems with hygiene and keeping the area clean.
 Depending on how big they are “rafaello” procedure may an option.
 Haemorrhoidectomy is the only treatment that works for the very big haemorrhoids.

-This is one of the oldest operations that has ever been done and probably the one with the one with the best track record for the treatment of piles.
+This is one of the oldest operations that has ever been done and probably the one with the best track record for the treatment of piles.
 It involves a general anaesthetic or being put to sleep.
 It is usually a day case operation which means you are home the same day.
-I will of course explain everything to you in much more detail in clinic but it basically involves cutting the haemorrhoids away and tie off the blood vessel that feeds the them.
+I will of course explain everything to you in much more detail in clinic but it basically involves cutting the haemorrhoids away and tying off the blood vessel that feeds them.

 It is a safe and relatively quick procedure and takes about an hour to do.
 The biggest down side of this operation is that it is painful and you can expect around 6 weeks of pain whilst the area heals.
 The reason it takes such a long time to heal is that every time you wipe or wash the area you are undoing the “scab” that is needed to heal.
 I have done hundreds of these operations with excellent results.
 I take extreme care to cut away the haemorrhoid and carefully peal it away from your anal sphincter muscle but there is a small chance that the muscle can get damaged, This may mean that there is some disturbance in controlling wind or loose stools but this is usually short lived.

 This is a state of the art treatment for piles.
 I have received special training to be able to offer this procedure.
 It can usually be done with gentle sedation meaning that you don’t need to be put to sleep.
-The area is numbed using a local anaesthetic injection and a small needle is inserted in to the haemorrhoid.
-High frequency sound waves are then passed through the needle which causes the haemorrhoid to shrink and shrivle up.
+The area is numbed using a local anaesthetic injection and a small needle is inserted into the haemorrhoid.
+High frequency sound waves are then passed through the needle which causes the haemorrhoid to shrink and shrivel up.
 The greatest advantage of this procedure is that it is virtually painless and if it does not work haemorrhoidectomy is always still an option.
 The greatest disadvantage is that it not available on the NHS.
-I do however offer this procedure at both the BMI Birmingham and Little Aston Spire.
+I do however offer this procedure at both the BMI Hospitals in Birmingham and Little Aston Spire in Sutton Coldfield.

 What are the causes of haemorrhoids?